B4R05/react-metallica-preview/README.md

 # Metallica Itunes Preview

 Explore Metallica albums and song previews through the itunes API.
-A small project built with React and Redux.
+A small practice project built with React and Redux.

 # Demo